pfinal-nc/pfinal-nc.github.io/docs/php/index.md

 If you are new to this PHP section, a recommended learning path is:

-1. **Start with frameworks**: Choose ThinkPHP or Laravel based on your project needs
+1. **Start with foundations**: Choose ThinkPHP or Laravel based on your project needs
-2. **Explore modern PHP**: Learn PHP 8.5 features, coroutines, and async programming
+2. **Pick your framework**: Learn PHP 8.5 features, coroutines, and async programming
-3. **Master best practices**: Error handling, code organization, and performance optimization
+3. **Explore best practices**: Error handling, code organization, and performance optimization
 4. **Build advanced features**: Implement coroutine pools, async operations, and LLM integrations

 You can treat this page as the **entry point for all PHP content** on PFinalClub.
-Both search engines and new readers can quickly see the full picture of PHP development resources available.
+Both search engines and new readers can quickly see the full picture of what you do in the PHP ecosystem.

----

-## 5. Related Topics

-- 📚 [Golang Technical Hub](/golang/) – Learn Go backend development
-- 🐍 [Python Technical Hub](/python/) – Python tutorials and guides
-- 🛠️ [Tools & Utilities Hub](/Tools/) – Development tools and productivity tips
-- 💾 [Database Hub](/database/) – Database configuration and optimization